Making the most of your institutional trial

 Using the Scholarly Articles tab and a list of DOIs is the most reliable way to find Policy Documents connected to your researchers.

-One important thing to note here is that we only have scholarly articles which have been cited in policy documents.
+Please note that we only have scholarly articles which have been cited in policy documents.
 If you published an article last week, it is unlikely to have made it into policy…yet!.

 Once you have searched your research groups’ scholarly articles, click the ‘Explore’ drop down menu and ‘See the policy citing these papers’